thenram2024/Ember_issue/README.md

 ## Installation

 ```
-ember install v2-addon-test
+npm install
 ```

 ## Usage

-[Longer description of how to use the addon in apps.]
+using EmbroiderApp to check conflit.

 ## Contributing